Visio-projects/Visio-Shape-Extract/README.md

 ### Export Data (Group)

 ####	Export Shapes (Button)
-* Exports all the values from each shape to a .csv file
+* Exports all the attribute values from each shape to a .csv file

 ####	Open Folder (Button)
 * Opens the export folder